 We achieve this by:

-- managing audits or radio transmitters to ensure that transmissions are in accordance with the terms and conditions of a licence.
+- conducting audits of radio transmitters to ensure that the transmissions are in accordance with the terms and conditions of a licence

-- coordinating follow-up to non-compliance including the issue of Warning Notices and Infringements Notices, or prosecution proceedings as appropriate.
+- following up non-compliance by issuing Warning Notices and Infringements Notices, or prosecution proceedings as appropriate.